The Seahawks secondary’s ‘potential is hot,’ but they’re not ready to believe the hype

-RENTON — The growing optimism about the Seahawks’ defense reached something of a crescendo Friday with a comment from defensive coordinator Ken Norton Jr.
+RENTON — The growing optimism about the Seahawks’ defense reached a crescendo Friday with a comment from defensive coordinator Ken Norton Jr.

 “This is gonna be probably one of the best secondaries we’ve had in a long time,” Norton said.

-And if Norton didn’t say exactly how long, the implication was clear — since the days of Earl Thomas, Richard Sherman and Kam Chancellor roaming the back end and forming the Legion of Boom.
+Norton didn’t say exactly how long, but the implication was clear — since the days of Earl Thomas, Richard Sherman and Kam Chancellor roaming the back end and forming the Legion of Boom.

 Norton pointed to the additions of All-Pro safety Jamal Adams and cornerback Quinton Dunbar via trade, a full second season for free safety Quandre Diggs and the emergence of second-year player Marquise Blair as the nickel back as the keys in transforming a secondary that a year ago was part of a defense that allowed the most passing yards in team history (4,223).

-Norton said Diggs has “calmed down” the secondary and helped the team’s communication greatly, while Blair taking over the nickel spot will allow the Seahawks to play more man coverage, which he said will play to strengths of the defensive backs and aid the entire defense in general.
+Norton said Diggs has “calmed down” the secondary and helped the team’s communication greatly.
+Blair taking over the nickel spot will allow the Seahawks to play more man coverage, which he said will play to strengths of the defensive backs and aid the entire defense.

 “I’m really excited about the development we’ve had so far,” Norton said.

-One who tapped the brakes a little on all the excitement, though, was Diggs.
+Diggs tapped the brakes a little on all the excitement.
 Like Norton, he spoke to reporters before Friday’s practice via Zoom.

-And he said that while the words are nice, he’d rather wait until the team plays a few games.
+He said that while the words are nice, he’d rather wait until the team plays a few games.

 “The potential is hot,” Diggs said.
 “But potential can get you beat, also, if we’re not prepared and aren’t ready to go.
-So like I said, I’m not really bought into the hype and I don’t think the all the guys in the secondary are bought into the hype.
+So like I said, I’m not really bought into the hype, and I don’t think the all the guys in the secondary are bought into the hype.
 We are all about work, myself included.
 I don’t want to hear about who’s the best duo, who’s the best secondary.
 I mean that stuff’s out the window.
 Everybody right now is the best secondary because we haven’t played anybody.”

-Indeed, as Diggs noted, Seattle’s first test of its new-look secondary and defense will be a big one — a game at Atlanta against a Falcons team that last year threw for 443 net yards against the Seahawks despite going with backup quarterback Matt Schaub instead of injured starter Matt Ryan.
+As Diggs noted, the first test of the new-look secondary and defense will be a big one — a game at Atlanta against a team that last year threw for 443 net yards against the Seahawks despite going with backup quarterback Matt Schaub instead of injured starter Matt Ryan.
 That was the third-most net passing yards the Seahawks have ever allowed.

 “Until we go out there and we line up and we won against Matt Ryan, (receiver) Julio (Jones), (running back) Todd Gurley and we do what we do — that’s the only way we are going to prove ourselves and prove how good we can be,” he said.